kontena/kontena/docs/using-kontena/authentication.md

 **Example:** `https://api.example.com/user`

-Some providers may provide user information through a token info endpoint that takes access token in the URL path.
+Some providers may provide user information through a token info endpoint that takes an access token in the URL path.
 The userinfo endpoint URL setting can include the string `:access_token` which will be replaced with the user's access token:

 **Example:** `https://api.example.com/tokeninfo/:access_token`